brandonhenricks/RestSharp.RequestBuilder/README.md

 # RestSharp.RequestBuilder
 RestSharp.RequestBuilder is a .NET Standard library for use with RestSharp.
 It's primary goal is to aid with creating RestRequest objects using Fluent Syntax.
-RequestBuilder class acts as a general purpose wrapper for the IRestRequest object.
+The RequestBuilder class acts as a general purpose wrapper for the IRestRequest object.
-It was created to help aid with an internal project that uses RestSharp to interact with a third-party API.
+It was created to help aid with an internal project that uses the RestSharp Client to interact with a third-party API.

 ## Installation
 [![NuGet Status](https://img.shields.io/nuget/v/RestSharp.RequestBuilder.svg?style=flat)](https://www.nuget.org/packages/RestSharp.RequestBuilder/)